 A fireguard remains essential, though.
 Remember that a fire will regularly spit out embers.
 If these land in your cat’s fur, burns will invariably occur.

-Your cat will also doze as close as they can to the flames.
-This leaves them at risk of rolling over in their sleep – straight into the fire.
+Your cat will also doze as close as he can to the flames.
+This leaves him at risk of rolling over in his sleep straight into the fire.

 You’ll also need to think about your cat’s lungs.
-A prolonged period of time beside an open fire means the risk of inhaling carbon monoxide.
+A prolonged period of time beside an open fire increases the risk of inhaling carbon monoxide.
 This can be fatal to felines.

-Cats are not stupid, or suicidal, Their hunting instincts are too strong, and will overpower their ability to make wise decisions.
-As discussed previously, they may not even notice the heat at first.
+Cats are not stupid or suicidal.
+Their hunting instincts are strong and will overpower their ability to make wise decisions.
+They may not even notice the heat at first.

 A roaring fire makes a home extremely warm and cozy during the winter.
 Your cat, especially, will love it.
 Just exercise appropriate caution.